0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

 5. [Query the ID holder for specific information of his credential](#query-the-id-holder-for-specific-information-of-his-credential)

 ## Set up a Polygon ID wallet
-As an Identity Holder, the individual who wants to have a credential to prove his age will need an application that can hold their credentials.
+As an Identity Holder, the individual who wants to have a credential to prove his age, for example, will need an application that can hold their credentials.
 In our case, we will be using the Polygon ID Wallet.

+!!!note
+    You can also use any Polygon ID compatible wallet.
+Please, check our [Ecosystem page](https://ecosystem.polygon.technology/PolygonID/) for other options.

 To get started with the Polygon ID Wallet, download the Polygon ID Wallet App and create an Identity: